AccessibilityLab/SoundModVR/README.md

 <div id="shoulder-localization-helper"></div>

 ### 6) Shoulder Localization Helper
-See example in Shoulder Localization Helper Example Scene. <br/>
 The **ShoulderLocalizationManager** Script is used for this feature.
 It requires you to attach the main camera of the player to the `Main Camera` field.
 It requires you to assign an **AudioSource** to the script in the `Audio Source` field, otherwise, it will assume it is attached to a game object with an **AudioSource**.
 One optional field is `targetAudioSource`, for the case where there's only one target.
 Two additional optional fields are `leftAudioClip` and `rightAudioClip`, where the developer can input their own direction indicator than the default sounds.

 **Public Functions**